ssbc/ssb-blobs-purge/README.md

 As soon as the `storageLimit` is met, we immediately cancel the current pass, and begin waiting for new blobs to be added.
 Once there are sufficiently new blobs, we resume the 6 passes.

+There is one exception: blobs that your own account has mentioned in posts are considered "yours", and are never deleted.

 ## License

 MIT